 I briefly mentioned over the weekend that I bought a car.
 On Friday, I did very little shopping.
 I did most of my shopping online on Thursday night, but on Friday I steered clear of the mall and the stores surrounding the mall (like my all-time favorite, Target.)
 I did buy a car, though.
 That’s a pretty big purchase, even if it didn’t contribute that much to the local economy.
 It helped my brother, at least.

 Sometime in the past year, my brother mentioned that he wanted to buy a new car.
 He had plans to trade his car for something newer and shinier.
+The only issue he was having at the moment was just sorting his insurance out.
+A friend recommended he use someone like Money Expert, not that it mattered to me though.
+All I cared about was getting his car at the time.
 I immediately told him to not trade his car in.
 I wanted to buy it.
 My car was 11 years old and had a few issues.
 I love Saturns, and I wanted to get a used Saturn, if I could find one in nice enough condition.
 Seeing how I knew the only owner of my brother’s Saturn, I knew the complete history!

 My Saturn was a 2001, and I bought it in 2002.
 At that time, I was still somewhat new out of college, and I rolled one loan into a new loan for the Saturn.
 It was such a bad financial decision on my part (rolling a loan into a loan.)
 I paid that loan off 5 years ago last week.
 Apparently Thanksgiving week is a popular time for me to buy a car.
 This was the third car I bought over Thanksgiving week.